MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/opening-hid-collections.md

 ---
 title: Opening HID Collections
-description: This section describes how a HID Client can communicate with the HID Class driver (HIDClass) to operate the device's HID collections. ms.date: 01/11/2024
+description: This article describes how a HID Client can communicate with the HID Class driver (HIDClass) to operate the device's HID collections. ms.date: 01/11/2024
 ---

 # Opening HID collections

-This section describes how a HID Client can communicate with the HID Class driver (HIDClass) to operate the device's HID collections.
+This article describes how a HID Client can communicate with the HID Class driver (HIDClass) to operate the device's HID collections.

 HID Clients can operate in the following modes: